dusanrsc/OpenCV2_HandsFreeMouseControl/README.md

 # OpenCV2_HandsFreeMouseControl

-# WHATS NEW IN NEW (v1.1.0-beta) VERSION?
+# Whats New In (v1.1.0-beta) Version?
   # Added Drag Function
   # To Activate Drag Function Just Change The Up And Down Fingers, Like In Movement So It Will Move Mouse While Dragging...

 # NOTE: USE AS ALTERNATIVE FOR MOUSE CONTROLING WITHOUT PHYSICAL MOUSE OR REMOTLY, WITH SINGLE BARE HANDS...